lynnfaraday/aresmush.com/features/index.md

 - features
 ---

-AresMUSH is designed with three goals in mind:
+AresMUSH is designed with three key goals:

 ## Make it Easier to Play